krcook1980/KellyCookPortfolio/README.md

   ## Usage

-   In the terminal use npm start to open the page and get the api call
+   In the terminal use npm start to open the page

   ## References
   - [W3 Schools](https://www.w3schools.com/)